What Is Simulcasting? ( Live Streaming to Multiple Platforms )

 - Pick a simulcast provider: Your live stream will be sent directly to your simulcast provider, which will then distribute it to other locations.
 No need to stress – you can now simulcast to Facebook and other platforms with ease!
 This is a solid solution if you want to reach a broader audience across multiple platforms and reduce reliance on third-party websites.

-- Choose streaming software: To make the most of your live stream, grab some streaming software.
-Open Broadcast Software or OBS and XSplit are popular choices among streamers and content creators.
+- Choose streaming software: To make the most of your live stream, grab the right software.
+For example, if you are using MacOS, you may want to research the most popular streaming software for Mac.
+Most likely, your search will lead you to Open Broadcast Software or OBS and XSplit, although there are other options.
 Most providers are compatible with OBS Studio or XSplit, and they're loved for their extensive features.
 Plus, OBS is totally free and open source – just snag your stream key!

 Now that you're set, let's explore some top simulcast platforms and their awesome features.